Stephanie and Robert were recommended to our clinic via their surrogacy agency

 Award winning surrogacy fertility clinic

-At Herts & Essex Fertility Centre our surrogacy team has successfully completed over 100 cycles of Surrogacy treatments in the last 5 years.
+At Herts & Essex Fertility Centre our surrogacy team has successfully completed over 250 cycles of Surrogacy treatments since 2012.

 Our recipients and surrogate were offered the care and personal attention that reflect our high standards of services.
-Our personal touch, attention to detail, accessibility and deep empathy is what define our team.
-Our patients know we care.
+Our personal touch, attention to detail, accessibility and deep empathy is what defines our team.

 All treatments in one location

-Be assured you won’t be asked to travel around different locations as all your appointments and treatments, from your initial consultation and screenings to your treatment, take place in one place, our clinic.
+Be assured you won’t be asked to travel around different locations as all your appointments and treatments, from your initial consultation and screenings to your treatment, take place under one roof at our clinic.

 Have you ever thought of egg sharing for no cost IVF treatment